otmohamedpccc/CIS-106-/Final Project /Deliverable2.md

 * an ip address is a unique address that identifies a device and its location on the internet or local area network.
 Ip means internet protocal, which is a set of rules that govern the format of data sent via the internet or local network (kaspersky)

 * A  good vpn should : hide your ip, prevent leaving traces in the form of internet history and cookies.
-Encryption of of cookies is impartant because it prevents 3rd party access to important information such as financial information and personal data. it should have a kill switch in the event connection is suddenly interrupted.
+Encryption of of cookies is important because it prevents 3rd party access to important information such as financial information and personal data. it should have a kill switch in the event connection is suddenly interrupted.

 * a vpns encryption can only be decoded using a key which only the users computer and the vpn know meaning your isp and third parties cannot recognize where what youre doing.